darrenhdc/Address-based-Signatures/README.md

 # Address-based Signature

-implementation of the following algorithms in src/protocols/
+implementation of the following algorithms in src/protocols/, using secp256k1 and bn256 curves
 - Address based signature
 - Address based ECDSA
 - ECDSA + GC2